 Seriously?
 The Butte Salute over license plates?
 Oh, and it's not just out of state plates that anger Montanan's.

 Nope.
-I've had a couple people tell me that "whatever I do, don't get a license plate starting with a 6, go and get a personal plate".
+I've had a couple of people tell me that "whatever I do, don't get a license plate starting with a 6, go and get a personal plate".
 It would seem that many of our fellow Montanans don't only dislike folks from California, Washington, Oregon, and other states, apparently they don't like folks from Bozeman or Gallatin County either.

-Oh, and maybe a bit of advice to all of you flipper offers out there, eyes on the road.
+Oh, and maybe a bit of advice to all of you flipper offers out there: eyes on the road.

 More From 100.7 KXLB